The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Results

-The fourth row of Table \ref{tab: robustness} reports the estimates of the substitution parameters when allowing for imperfect competition in the product market.
-We can allow for imperfect competition by recalculating the rental price of capital based on the external rate of return, since all the estimating equations hold regardless of the degree of markup.
-The results indicate that the estimates of the substitution parameters are robust to the assumption of competitive markets.
+The fourth row of Table \ref{tab: robustness} reports the estimates of the substitution parameters after taking into account imperfect competition in goods markets.
+We can relax the assumption of competitive markets by recalculating the rental price of capital based on the external rate of return because all estimating equations hold irrespective of the degree of markup.
+The estimates of the substitution parameters remain essentially unchanged.

-The last row of Table \ref{tab: robustness} reports the estimates of the substitution parameters when adjusting for factor-biased technological change.
-We can account for factor-biased technological change by adding trend polynomials with country-specific coefficients in equations \eqref{eq: D.Wmh/Wfh'}\textendash \eqref{eq: D.Wfh/Ri'}.
-Trend polynomials capture changes in the direction and magnitude of technological change, while country-specific coefficients capture cross-country differences in the speed and timing of technological change.
-We choose the order of polynomials to fit the trends in the relative wages for each sector and country.
-The estimates of the substitution parameters remain essentially unchanged regardless of whether we allow for factor-biased technological change.
-The results are robust to country-specific nonlinear time trends regardless of their causes, even though the trends may be attributable in part to other unobserved factors such as discrimination and social norms.
+The last row of Table \ref{tab: robustness} reports the estimates of the substitution parameters after controlling for disembodied factor-biased technological change.
+We take this into account by adding trend polynomials with country-specific coefficients in equations \eqref{eq: D.Wfh/Ri}\textendash \eqref{eq: D.Wmh/Wmu}.
+Trend polynomials capture changes in the direction and magnitude of disembodied technological change, while country-specific coefficients capture cross-country differences in the speed and timing of disembodied technological change.
+We choose the order of the polynomials to fit the trends in relative wages for each sector and country.
+Basically, we include trend polynomials when they are statistically significant at the 10 percent level.
+The estimates of the substitution parameters remain essentially unchanged.
+The results are robust to country-specific nonlinear time trends regardless of their causes even though the trends could be attributable in part to other unobserved factors such as discrimination and social norms.